ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/MicrosoftAds/CREDENTIALS.md

-# How to obtain the credentials for the Bing Ads source
+# How to obtain the credentials for the Microsoft Ads source

-During this process, you will obtain the following credentials required for the Bing Ads source:
+During this process, you will obtain the following credentials required for the Microsoft Ads source:

 - **Account ID**
 - **Customer ID**